Dollar Strength After Senate Adopts Budget Weighs on Gold

 Continue Reading Below

-Gold for December delivery fell 0.4% to $1,285.30 a troy ounce on the Comex division of the New York Mercantile Exchange.
-The precious metal was on track for its fifth week of declines in the last six weeks.
+Gold for December delivery closed down 0.7% at $1,280.50 a troy ounce on the Comex division of the New York Mercantile Exchange.
+The precious metal has fallen in five of the last six weeks.

-The dollar rose Friday after the Senate passing of the budget blueprint helped unlock a procedure that Republicans plan to use to rewrite the tax code with just GOP votes, making gold more expensive for foreign buyers.
-The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, was recently up 0.5%.
+The dollar rose Friday, making gold more expensive for foreign buyers, after the Senate's passing of a budget blueprint helped unlock a procedure that Republicans plan to use to rewrite the tax code with just GOP votes.
+The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, was recently up 0.6%.

 The dollar's recent strength and investor bets that the Federal Reserve will stick to its plan to gradually raise interest rates moving forward have weighed on gold prices since they hit their highest level in more than a year in early September.
 Some analysts said progress in Washington could support the dollar moving forward and continue weighing on gold.